-Ref - CISI or HER Street No Street Site Description (Updated to the information provided in the Heritage List Project) Status ie noted in Conservation Mngt Plans candidate in the NDP Marked on Cornwall Council mapping?
-Conservation Area?
+Ref - CISI or HER Street No Street Site type pping & turther detail is on Heritagegatew Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Cornwall Heritage List Character in Marked on Cornwall Council mapping? - Within a Conservation Area?
 Within the Town Development Boundary?
-160 Redruth Brewery Vauxhall Formerly Redruth Brewery (HER No.18048).
+160 Redruth Brewery Vauxhall Building Formerly Redruth Brewery (HER No.18048).
 The Redruth Brewery Company greatly expanded after being established in 1792, using exceptionally pure water from the Wheal Silver Adit.
 The Brewery Hooter was once a familiar sound signalling the start of work.
 'Magor, Davey and co, Brewery' is referred to by the Redruth poor book in 1816 and marked on Thomas' 1819 map.
-Kelly's directory records its working as the Redruth Brewery co Itd from 1897 and under HC Devenish from 1939.
+Kelly's directory records its working as the Redruth Brewery co ltd from 1897 and under HC Devenish from 1939.
 The late 1800s OS Town Map shows the brewhouse, two malthouses and two large stores, plus a number of smaller buildings.
-The later map and aerial photo evidence shows that the site subsequently expanded south- westwards into the ornamental grounds of Penventon House (HER No. MCO61865), built in 1830-1835 by banker and brewer John Penberthy Magor (1796-1862) who succeeded his father as principal proprietor of the Redruth Brewery.
+The later map and aerial photo evidence shows that the site subsequently expanded south-westwards into the ornamental grounds of Penventon House (HER No. MCO61865), built in 1830-1835 by banker and brewer John Penberthy Magor (1796-1862) who succeeded his father as principal proprietor of the Redruth Brewery.
 From 2015 there was extensive demolition and decontamination work in preparation for the construction of Cornwall's new archive centre (Kresen Kernow) incorporating remnants of the historic brewhouse, resulting in the present combination of old and new build.
-Building of local interest Yes Yes Plain-an-Gwarry Yes 161 Chymbla House Vauxhall Building Ruined C19 building, known as Chymbla House (HER No. MCO64534), associated with the British and Foreign Safety Fuseworks and later used as offices for Redruth Brewery.
+Identified as a Building of Local Interest by Conservation Management Plan.
+Building of local interest Work in Progress Yes Yes Plain-an- Gwarry Yes 161 Chymbla House Vauxhall 5 Building Ruined C19 building, known as Chymbla House (HER No. MCO64534), associated with the British and Foreign Safety Fuseworks and later used as offices for Redruth Brewery.
 Depicted on the 1876 OS Map and surviving as a roofed building into this century, the 2016 aerial photograph and current Google Street View reveal a roofless ruin.
-Building of Local interest & building at risk Yes Yes Yes Plain-an-Gwarry Yes 110 British and Foreign Safety Fuseworks Chimney Vauxhall Building Ruined C19 chimney associated with the British and Foreign Safety Fuseworks (HER No. MCO64535).
-This Redruth company was established in 1848 and produced safety fuses for mining and quarrying purposes.
-Only the stub of the chimney, the lowest of its stone courses, now remain.
-1841-78 Yes Yes Yes Plain-an-Gwarry Yes
+Identified as a Building of Local Interest and a Building at Risk in Conservation Management Plan.
+1841-78 Building of Local interest & building at risk Ready Yes Yes Plain-an- Gwarry Yes